dankraus/padawan360/README.md

 This is optional.
 If you want to trigger light effects in the dome via slipring, connect A4 SLC to SLC on the slipring board and A5 SDA on the Arduino to SDA on the slipring board.

 Arduino UNO R3 has separate I2C pins which is really nice but the Circuits@Home USB Shield covers them up.
 The R3 Board still has I2C pins at A4 and A5.

+I've had better performance using the Mega with I2C because of using the hardware serial pins.

 ### Controller Pairing